fitbit-project/fitbit_challenge/README.md

     docker-compose up --build
     ```
 This will start the TimescaleDB database and run the ingestion script to load the data.
-Recommeded to ./cleanup.sh to restart the dockercontainer and database from beginning to avoid conflicts
+If needed to restart from the beginning: recommeded to ./cleanup.sh to restart the docker containers and database from beginning to avoid conflicts

 Open Grafana in your browser at http://localhost:3001.
 Log in with username admin and password admin.
 Add Prometheus as a Data Source: